Pathways logo

 Profile

-• Locate the this icon near the top right on your path
+• Locate this icon near the top right on your path

 Profile icon